Miragon/miranum-docs/docs/guides/showcases/miranum-stack/miranum-stack-showcase.md

 ---
 id: miranum-stack-showcase
 title: Miranum Stack Showcase
-sidebar_label: Overview
+sidebar_label: Miranum Stack Showcase
 description: "This showcase demonstrates our various tools, grouped under the Miranum brand."
 ---

+import VSCode from "../static/img/miranumStack_vscode.png"

 :::info
 The Code for this repository can be found in our [miranum-consulting repository](https://github.com/Miragon/miranum-consulting/tree/f64927d6a36e89869d6e9547987d6c11c063a703/miranum-stack-showcase).
 :::

-# Miranum Stack Showcase

 This showcase demonstrates our various tools, grouped under the **Miranum** brand.